imsnif/bandwhich/README.md

 - Tell sudo to use your user's environment variables: `sudo -E bandwhich`
 - Pass the desired target directory to cargo: `sudo cargo install bandwhich --root /usr/local/bin/`

-#### Download a prebuilt binary
-If you're on linux, you could also get the generic binary from the releases.

 #### OpenWRT

 To install `bandwhich` on OpenWRT, you'll need to compile a binary that would fit its processor architecture.
 This might mean you would have to cross compile if, for example, you're working on an `x86_64` and the OpenWRT is installed on an `arm7`.